-- Trigger Survey When: We recommend selecting Walk-Thru Exited or Completed.
+- We recommend selecting Smart Walk-Thru Exited or Completed.
 This will ensure that the survey will appear even if the user closes the popup without pressing Start;

-- Select Always: We recommend setting a Survey to play Always and then returning to the Survey Frequency in the Survey Settings menu to set the max number of times a user can see the Survey.
+- In Frequency, select Always: We recommend setting a Survey to play Always and then returning to the Survey Frequency in the Survey Settings menu to set the max number of times a user can see the Survey;

 - This way, the Survey Frequency in the Survey Settings menu will override the Always selection in the Walk-Thru Survey settings.

-- When the user plays this Walk-Thru, the Survey will launch after the Popup step.
+- When the user plays this Smart Walk-Thru, the Survey will launch after the Popup step.

 In order to see your Survey results, visit insights.walkme.com, and click Apps > Surveys in the sidebar.